Legendary actor, Saumitra Chatterjee passes away

 Kolkata, Nov 15: The condition of legendary actor Soumitra Chatterjee on Sunday passed away.
 He was 85.

-The Dada Saheb Phalke awardee is on life support and is not responding, one of the doctors attending him said.
+The Dada Saheb Phalke awardee was on life support and was not responding, one of the doctors attending him said.

-"Despite all our efforts his physiological system is not responding.
-It (Chatterjee's condition) is worse than before.
-He has been put on all sorts of support and he is fighting for his life," he said.

 Actor Asif Basra found dead in Dharamshala